afonsomartingo/Geekathon-2024/README.md

    - Scrapes reviews for selected movies from Rotten Tomatoes (critic and audience).

 2. **Summary Generation:**
-   - Uses AI to craft detailed summaries and provide ratings based on storytelling, acting, visuals, and direction.
+   - Uses AI to craft detailed summaries and ratings based on storytelling, acting, visuals, and direction.

 3. **Scoring System:**
    - Combines Quality, Price, and Sentiment Scores to evaluate each movie.